Congo and Art Nouveau in Brussels (3h)

 Additional Information

-Languages – Our tours are primarily in English, but we can also provide guides in French, Dutch, and other languages upon request at the time of booking.
+Our tours are primarily in English, but we can also provide guides in French, Dutch, and other languages upon request at the time of booking.
+This private tour will operate in all weather conditions so participants should take appropriate weather gear with them and involves approximately 40 minutes of walking, although walking time can depend on the group.

-Selection of Guides – Our expert guides specialize in Art Nouveau and Brussels’ history, tailoring the experience to your interests.
 Book early to ensure the best guide for your group.
 Your expert guide will take you on an informative and very well documented walk through the streets of this enchanting city providing a fascinating and exclusive insight into the history of the place where Art Nouveau was born.

 Brussels was the birthplace of Art Nouveau in the late 19th century, led by architects such as Victor Horta, whose groundbreaking Hôtel Tassel in 1893 marked the start of a revolution in architectural design.
 Moving away from rigid classical styles, Horta and contemporaries like Paul Hankar and Henry van de Velde embraced fluid, nature-inspired forms that redefined the urban landscape.
 Using wrought iron, stained glass, and intricate woodwork, they introduced organic motifs and a sense of movement to their buildings, injecting vitality and artistic innovation into the heart of Brussels.
-This new architectural language quickly became emblematic of the city’s identity, inspiring other neighborhoods to adopt and celebrate the Art Nouveau style.
+This new architectural language quickly became emblematic of the city’s identity, inspiring other neighborhoods to adopt and celebrate the art nouveau style.

 The capital’s districts—such as Schaerbeek, Ixelles, and Saint-Gilles—are now renowned for their Art Nouveau residences and landmarks, many designed by Horta himself.
 These neighborhoods were once bustling hubs for a generation eager to break with tradition, spurred by a sense of optimism and progress.
 Though wartime destruction claimed some of these iconic buildings, many remarkable structures remain, protected as part of Brussels’ architectural heritage.